erno-szabados/sparkpaint/src/main/resources/data/Manual.md

 ### Key Features

-- **Drawing Tools**: A variety of tools for different drawing techniques, including brushes, pencils, text, lines, rectangles, circles, fills, and color picking.
+- **Drawing Tools**: A variety of tools for different drawing techniques, including brushes, pencils, text, lines, rectangles, circles, fills, filters and color picking.
 - **Layer Management**: Allows you to work with multiple layers, making it easier to edit and organize your artwork.
 - **Color Palette**: Offers a selection of colors and the ability to customize and save your own palettes.
 - **Zoom and Preview**: Zoom in and out of the canvas for detailed work, with a preview of the whole image.